TacoGuy21/Greatsword-V3/README.md

 # What is Greatsword?
 A stupid project made by a dumb kid in middle school.
 <br>
-This is the sequel to GreatSword v1 (deleted).
-Greatsword was an unblocker I made, but it had very outdated scripts compared to new tech.
+This is the sequel to GreatSword v2.
+Greatsword was an unblocker I made, but it had very outdated scripts and styles compared to new tech.
 <br>
 I made this repo to hopefully modernize Greatsword, and keep its feel.
 <br>